Skip to main content

 Your GP will examine you and ask about:

-• your and your family's medical history – some types of tremor run in families
+• your family's medical history - some types of tremor run in families

-A mild tremor that is not caused by another condition does not usually need any treatment.
-Your GP may want to monitor you to make sure it does not get any worse.
+A mild tremor that is not caused by a medical condition does not usually need any treatment.
+Your GP may want to monitor you to make sure it does not get worse.

 Treating a severe tremor